 What follows is a rather uncomfortable scene where the ‘rage’ infected Don beats Alice to death and just to add the icing to the cake he pushes his thumbs into her eyes … All the way!

 This is one of those classic horror movie torture scenes where you can’t help but place yourself in the position of the victim and imagine just how horrific it would be to experience what is unfolding.

 Very subtle ‘squelching’ noises can be heard as the psychotic Asami (Eihi Shiina), pushes some painfully long needles into the eyes of the seriously unfortunate Shigeharu (Ryo Ishibashi), but the worst part is probably the playful ‘flick’ she gives them when she is finished and happy with her work.

 I remember this scene making me uncomfortable in my youth … even though you are fully aware the character is a cyborg it’s still not easy watching the moment Arnie cuts out his damaged eye with a scalpel and drops it into a sink of bloody water.
 Then he presses a clean, white towel against the freshly made hole, it’s enough to turn your stomach.

 7. Total Recall 1990.

-When I was a kid there were two scenes towards the end of Total Recall that my friends and I would always fast forward towards and watch over and over with morbid glee.
+When I was a kid there were two scenes toward the end of Total Recall that my friends and I would always fast forward toward and watch over and over with morbid glee.
 The first was the moment Michael Ironside has his arms ripped off while hanging from the elevator and the second was the scene where we get to witness what happens when Cohaagen (Ronny Cox) takes a walk on Mars without a space suit.